 Allison’s efforts have helped to significantly increase Kauai’s waste diversion rate, which is currently at 43 %, 8% higher than the national average.

-One example of an effective program was the passage and enforcement of legislation banning commercially generated cardboard, metal and green waste at the Kauai County landfill.
+An example of an effective program was the passage and enforcement of legislation banning commercially generated cardboard, metal and green waste at the Kauai County landfill.
 “This has had a major impact on commercial waste diversion,” said Fraley, who championed the bill.
 “Meanwhile, backyard composting is our least expensive program and also does a fantastic job of diverting residentially generated food and yard waste from the landfill with no costs for hauling or processing material.”

-“Kauai has a 43 percent diversion rate and shares a number of similar variables (tropical island, topography, climate, population, high tourism industry, transportation issues) making them ideal to look to, learn from, and perhaps copy here in the Virgin Islands,” said Scott Eanes, Environmental Programs Associate at the Coral Bay Community Council.
-“It’s wise for us to look to other island systems to see how they are handling their solid waste issues, their successes and pitfalls, and then see if we can emulate it here.”
+“Allison was chosen to speak in the Virgin Islands because Kauai has a 43 percent diversion rate and shares a number of similar variables (tropical island, topography, climate, population, high tourism industry, transportation issues) making them ideal to look to, learn from, and perhaps copy here” said Scott Eanes, Environmental Programs Associate at the Coral Bay Community Council.
+“We needed to look to other island systems to see how they are handling their solid waste issues, their successes and pitfalls, and then see if we can emulate it here.”

 Ms. Fraley’s interest in recycling and solid waste diversion started in college and turned into a full-fledged career in 1994, where she started working at Ecology Action, a non-profit in Santa Cruz, California.
 She worked there for six years before moving to Kauai in 2000, becoming the county’s first paid staffer focusing on recycling.
 Ms. Fraley has since moved on to her current position within the Solid Waste Division, assisting with oversight of all areas of solid waste management on Kauai.